 Source: Enron Corp.

-Transwestern and its customers agreed to contract rates through 2006 and agreed that Transwestern would not be required to file a new rate case for rates to be effective prior to November 1, 2006.
-Transwestern’s current firm capacity for both west and east flow is fully subscribed under a combination of short and long-term contracts.
-Relatively small increments of operational capacity become available from time to time and are generally sold on a daily or short-term basis.
-Approximately 85% of Transwestern’s revenues are from firm capacity charges, and the remaining 15% are from firm commodity transportation contracts.

 Transwestern's mainline includes a lateral pipeline to the San Juan Basin which allows Transwestern to access San Juan Basin gas supplies.
 Via Transwestern's San Juan lateral pipeline, the San Juan Basin gas may be delivered to California markets as well as markets off the east end of Transwestern's system.
 This bi-directional flow capability enhances pipeline utilization.
 Transwestern added bi-directional flow capability in 1995 to increase system flexibility and utilization.

 Transwestern has firm transportation service on the east end of its system and transports Permian, Anadarko and San Juan Basin supplies into Texas, Oklahoma and the midwestern United States.
 More recently, Transwestern has modified its operations to enhance its ability to supply the California market.
-In May 2000, Trans-western completed an expansion, which increased delivery capability to California by 140 million cubic feet per day.
-Transwestern is pursuing additional expansions to its pipeline of approximately 50 MMcf per day and 150 MMcf per day with expected completions in 2001 and 2002, respectively.
-Transwestern competes with several interstate pipelines in the California market and its markets off the east end of its system.
+In May 2000, Transwestern completed its Gallup Expansion project which increased delivery capability to California by 140 million cubic feet per day.
+In June, 2002, Transwestern will place its Red Rock Expansion in-service, increasing its mainline capacity by 120 MMcf/d to 1,210 MMcf/d.

 [SEE CHART – WHAT IS THE UNIT OF MEASURE FOR VOLUMES?]